wonrzrzeczny/CTF-writeups/dctfq18/Voices/README.md

 ![incredible](voices4.png)

 Wow, assembling first 8 bits into one byte (01000100) gives us a character 'D' in ascii.
 The next 8 bits (01000011) are a binary representation of 'C'.
 And next three bytes are 'T', 'F' and '{'.
 So clearly we are on the right track.
 So let the happy funtime begin - 30 minutes of transcribing the "stripes notation" into ascii characters (and additional 30 minutes if you made a mistake somewhere in the middle of the file and your flag doesn't want to be accepted).
-Well, alternatively you can write a clever script to decode the flag automatically, but this doesn't look like an easy task, so why bother to do so? :)
+Well, alternatively you can write a clever script to decode the flag automatically, but it doesn't look like an easy task, so why bother to do so? :)

 Flag: DCTF{Oh noes I lost it somewhere on my computer, if you are really curious to see some random hexadecimal jumble then decode the file yourself :P}